 - Consider buying a battery operated fan since most of our power outages in Phoenix occur in the summer.

-When Your Power Goes Out
+What to Do If Your Power Goes Out

 - Check with your neighbors to see if they have power.
 The problem might be only with your home.
 Check to see if your main circuit breaker is off, or if your fuses have blown.